scverse/scvi-tools/README.md

 git checkout -b {your-branch-name}
 ```

+I you want to use a GPU, make sure to create a workspace with a GPU in *Abstra*.
 Please be sure to install a version of [PyTorch](https://pytorch.org/) that is compatible with your GPU (if applicable).

 # Resources